sanduhrs/drupal-openid_connect/README.txt

 Credits
 =======
 Development is sponsored by Commerce Guys (http://commerceguys.com).
-Thanks to Bojan Živanović (http://drupal.org/user/86106) for helping to architect the module.
+Thanks to Bojan Zivanovic (http://drupal.org/user/86106) for helping to architect the module.